-Turn the VOLUME knob to turn the system on and off.
+Turn the VOLUME knob to turn the system on or off.

-VOLUME: Turn the upper knob clockwise to increase volume.
+VOLUME: Turn this knob clockwise to increase volume.
 Turn it counterclockwise to decrease volume.

-RECALL: Press the upper knob briefly to recall the station being played or the clock display.
-If you press the button when the ignition is off, the clock will show for a few seconds.
+RCL: Press upper knob briefly to recall the station being played or the clock display.